sjkp/Microsoft-teams-docs/teams/createtabpackage.md

 ## Uploading your tab package to Microsoft Teams

-Once you've created your app manifest and image files, compres them into a zip file.
+Once you've created your app manifest and image files, compress them into a zip file.
 Upload this zip file to a team to make your app available as a tab.

 1. Create a new team for testing, if necessary.
 2. Select the team from the left-hand panel, select **... (more options)** and then select **View Team**.